Stop the Mental Load: 10 Ways to Organize a Chaos-Free Home

 8. Label Everything (Yes, Everything)

 Labels = visual reminders.
-Use washi tape, printable labels.
+Use washi tape and printable labels.

 Kitchen jars, pantry shelves, kid drawers.